-- Then select the Certificate that was also generated previously and click Continue.
+- Select the Certificate that was generated previously and click Continue.

-- Once downloaded, install the provision profile on your system by double-clicking it and saving it somewhere secure.
+- Once downloaded, install the provisioning profile on the system by double-clicking it and save it.

 - First, open your browser and navigate to iTunes Connect for logging in.